Rain Garden/ Wet Soils Garden Kit

 Some Upper Peninsula sites, however, have more sandy soils, and may not need a fully-designed rain garden because water problems are minimal.
 It is still fine to use a downspout or natural low spot as an excuse to turn lawn into habitat and beauty.
 This kit is suited to locations with frequent moist soil, and may require watering in dryer locations.
 It is filled with Michigan native wildflowers and grasses including:

-• Switch Grass, a feathery grass whose tought roots control erosion at the garden inlet,
+Switch Grass or Fox Sedge, feathery foliage plants whose tought roots control erosion at the garden inlet,

-Kit will contain three or 4 of each plant for groups of color and texture.
-Substitutions are possible and may include Canada Wild Rye, New England Aster, Culver's Root, Indian Tobacco, Tall or Early Sunflower, or others.
+Kit will contain 2 to 5 of each plant for groups of color and texture.
+Substitutions are possible and may include Canada Wild Rye, other Sedges, Purplestem Aster, Culver's Root, Indian Tobacco, Tall, Early, or Paleleaf Sunflower, or others.
 These alternates are also recommended it you want to expand your rain garden.